the-ok-is-not-enough/googleplay/readme.md

 googleplay -a com.google.android.youtube -v 1528288704
 ~~~

-[5]://support.google.com/accounts/answer/185833

 ## Sponsor

 I really need help financially, so if you are able, please donate using the
 sponsor link.
-If you cannot use Paypal, let me know, and I can see about adding
+If you cannot use PayPal, let me know, and I can see about adding
 other methods.
 Thank you!

 ## API